cloverlearn/cloverx/about.md

 I created CloverX as a hobby in need for my blog.
 I have tried different themes out there and coudn't find one that suits my needs: simplicity and minimalism.
 So I took matters in to my hand and designed and developed this theme.
 This theme is based on popular [Bulma](https://bulma.io/) css framework.
-As of now, no other external packages are used.
+In addtion, we use [Unpoly](ref) to render the compoenets that are sent from the server without rendering whole webpage again.

 <br>